maven-flow/prevent-artifact-overwrites/README.md

 - You implement the breaking API change in `feature/foo` of both `my-lib` and `my-app` and your CI build runs OK.

-- The problem is, that the next build on `develop` branch in `my-app` will fail with a compilation error, because the original version `1.1.0-SNAPSHOT` of `my-lib`, got overwriten in the Maven repository by the same version from `feature/foo` (with the breaking API change).
+- The problem is, that the next build on `develop` branch in `my-app` will fail with a compilation error, because the original version `1.1.0-SNAPSHOT` of `my-lib`, got overwritten in the Maven repository by the same version from `feature/foo` (with the breaking API change).

 - This could be fixed by running the build of `my-lib` on `develop` again, but that would break the build of `my-app` on `feature/foo`.